zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 **Define Resource Module, Resource Template**

-Refer **"Define Resource Module, Resource Template" section from Step 2** to create resource module and resource template.
-All those steps will be performed under DB connection XML.
+Refer **"Define Resource Module, Resource Template" section from STEP 2** to create resource module and resource template.
+All those STEPS will be performed under DB connection XML.

 **Retrieve information from XML table using GET method**